 'Services by way of renting of residential dwelling for use as a residence'

 The above exemption would apply only if a residential dwelling is given on rent for use as a residence.
 However, it is to be noted that the exemption entry would be applicable only w.r.t. a residential dwelling.
 Thereby, if the said premise is not a residential dwelling, then irrespective of the fact of its usage as a residence, the exemption would not be applicable.
 Thus, it is important to understand and interpret the meaning of each of these words.

 The term ‘residential dwelling' is not defined in Central Goods and Services Tax Act, 2017(hereinafter referred to as Act).
 So, the dictionary meaning of the same is referred to, which is as follows:

 - As per Black's Law Dictionary: 'Residential dwelling means living in a certain place permanently or for a considerable length of time'

 - As per Merriam Webster dictionary: 'A shelter (as a house) in which people live'

 - As per the Oxford dictionary: 'A house or apartment or other places of residence or a place to live in or building or other places to live in'.

 On analyzing the meaning of residential dwelling from various dictionaries, it can be understood to mean a place which is taken to live in permanently or for a certain period of time.

 Now, it is important to understand what residence means.
 The meaning of the term ‘residence' is as follows:

-- As per Black's Law Dictionary: 'Fixed and or for the time being, as contradistinguished from a mere temporary locality of existence'.
+- As per Black's Law Dictionary: 'Fixed and permanent abode or dwelling-place for the time being, as contradistinguished from a mere temporary locality of existence'.